Delivering media to different devices — on desktop, mobile, and connected TVs — requires a mix of ever-changing technologies:

 - ap-southeast-2 (Sydney)

 Note that there are cost implications when moving ingestion and origin to another region.
-Please contact your Brightcove account manager for further information.
+Please contact your Brightcove Customer Success Manager for further information.